Table of Contents

 3. Make Sure You Have Good Credit

 But credit history is also important if you plan on renting.
 Most landlords or property managers will run a credit check before they accept your rental application.
 A great way to start building up credit is to open up a student credit card.
-There are also numerous credit cards that are designed specifically for helping first-time creditors build credit.
+There are also numerous credit cards that are designed specifically to help first-time creditors build credit.

 4. Figure Out Your Apartment Budget